MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/engineering-change-management/product-readiness.md

 ### View open readiness checks for a product or product version

 To find the open readiness checks for a product, open its **Released products details** page.
 On the Action Pane, open the **Product** tab and, from the **Readiness checks** group, select **Readiness checks**.
-Or, from the **Product version** page, select **Readiness checks** from the group **Checklist**. <!-- KFM: Where can we find it?
-What is it called?
-BNG updated.
-KFM: The last sentence should name the tab. -->.
+Or, from the **Product version** page, select **Readiness checks** from the group **Checklist**. <!-- KFM: The last sentence should name the tab. -->.

 ### View open readiness checks assigned to you

 To see the open readiness checks assigned to you, do one of the following:

 - Go to **Engineering change management \> Common \> Product readiness \> My open readiness checks**.
-- Go to  **Product information management \> Workspaces \> Product readiness for discrete manufacturing**. <!-- KFM: Where do I find my readiness checks here? -->
+- Go to  **Product information management \> Workspaces \> Product readiness for discrete manufacturing**.

 The setup for who is assigned to the readiness check is done at the engineering product category.
 It can be a person or a team.
-In case a team is assigned, there is one person of the team that needs to process the readiness check. <!-- KFM: How do we make this assignment?
-We should probably describe this in the topic about creating categories and refer to that from here.
-BNG agree-->
+In case a team is assigned, there is one person of the team that needs to process the readiness check.
+For more information, see [Engineering versions and engineering product categories](engineering-versions-product-category.md).

 ## Process open readiness checks